Modern Language

 Track 2

-In Track 2, students complete the first year in the language sequence (100-101) followed by three classes designated as cultural literacy courses.
+This option is open only to students who have language-specific diagnosed learning challenges on record with the accessibility coordinator.
+In Track 2, students complete two semesters in a language sequence (e.g. 100-101) followed by three classes designated as cultural literacy courses.

 New courses may periodically be added to the current list of cultural literacy courses found here:

-AHT 102Introduction to Art History and Visual Culture I: Antiquity to Early Renaissance
+AHT 102Introduction to Art Histories, Ecologies, Industries I: Antiquity to Early Renaissance

 3

-AHT 103Introduction to Art History and Visual Culture II: High Renaissance to Contemporary Art
+AHT 103Introduction to Art Histories, Ecologies, Industries II: High Renaissance to Contemporary Art

 3